BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/tensorflowLinearApp/instructions.md

 With points `(8,9), (13,11), (3,1), (9,13), (1,4)` linear regression will find the "line of best fit" by minimizing the loss.

+7a.
+Will the loss ever reach 0.000000, yes or no?

+7b.
 What is the minimum amount of repetitions needed to get the least amount of loss?